 This book drive is organized by ...

-My name is Ruby and I have started two libraries in Malawi and two libraries in Lesotho.
-Now I am working on starting two more libraries in Lesotho.
+My name is Ruby and I have completed two libraries in Malawi and two libraries in Lesotho.
+Now I am working on two new school libraries in Lesotho.
 One of the schools is a primary school and one of the schools is a secondary school.
 I live in San Diego, California.
 I am in the sixth grade and I am very lucky to have great teachers and a passion for learning.
-I love to read, play outside, garden, polynesian dance, travel to National Parks, archery, play with my friends, and learn.
-My favorite book series are the Harry Potter, Percy Jackson, Hunger Games, Fablehaven, and the Chronicles Of Narnia.
+I love reading, playing outside, gardening, polynesian dance, visiting National Parks, archery, playing with my friends, and learning.
+My favorite book series are Harry Potter, Percy Jackson, Hunger Games, Fablehaven, and the Chronicles Of Narnia.
 My favorite books are Bridge To Terabithia, Jacob Have I Loved, Walk Two Moons, Number The Stars, Project 1065, Ninth Ward, and I could probably go on forever.
 Right now I am reading the Narnia series, Freak The Mighty, Lyddie, and Jip: His Story.
 I really love reading and school, and I want to make sure that everyone has the opportunity to be able to love them as well.

 Our website link: